-This super easy homemade chocolate syrup is made with cocoa powder and 5 other simple, real ingredients.
+Learn how to make chocolate syrup with this super easy recipe.
+All you need is cocoa powder and 5 other simple ingredients.
 It’s delicious in milk, on ice cream or in coffee!

 It’s no secret that we are big ice cream fans around here.
 To me, ice cream isn’t meant to be enjoyed just in hot weather, but rather, all year round!